MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss-lookbook.md

 Once you confirm the person provisioning *and* the tenant being provisioned meet the following [prerequisites](https://docs.microsoft.com/sharepoint/provision-sss#meet-the-prerequisites), you are ready to provision:

-- You are using *at minimum* SharePoint administrator credentials
+- You are using Global admin credentials
 - Your tenant has the App Catalog installed
 - You are an Administrator of the App Catalog
-- Your tenant has version 4.0 of the M365 learning pathways provisioned
+- Your tenant has version 4.0 or higher of the M365 learning pathways provisioned

 ## Start provisioning from the look book